 Breast Cancer Awareness and Research Organizations Do It All with DoJiggy!

 Is your organization looking for exciting breast cancer fundraising ideas?
-If you have the resources and event planning potential, breast cancer fundraising events can be lucrative, and also provide a great opportunity for members of your organization to gather with the community and raise awareness in the fight against breast cancer.
+If you have the resources and event planning potential, breast cancer fundraising events can be lucrative and also provide an excellent opportunity for members of your organization to gather with the community and raise awareness in the fight against breast cancer.
 Below are some tried and true breast cancer fundraising ideas to consider.

 Breast Cancer Awareness Walk-a-thons & Color Runs

 Susan G. Komen Walks are some of the biggest walkathon fundraisers each year.
 How about hosting your own breast cancer walk-a-thon where members of your community can gather together, get exercise, and raise funds for a great cause?
 This is a great event that breast cancer survivors will want to attend.
 Have a few of them speak at your after-party to share their experience and the importance of your fundraiser will be made clear.